AshkanGoharfar/AR-online-shopping-iOS/README.md

 ```

-Open the pod file by the following command to create pod file.
+Open the pod file by the following command to add dependencies.
 ```bash
 open podfile
 ```